During PhD Phase

 1,000–2,000 words

-Sed sapien metus, scelerisque nec pharetra.
-Research design, data collection procedures, sample details, analysis strategy, and a brief ethical statement.
+Research design, data collection procedures, sample details, instruments used, analysis strategy, and a brief ethical statement written with enough detail for another researcher to replicate your study.

 Results & Discussion